Fast and Simple Sorting Using Partial Information: Double Pairing Heaps

 To bound the number of real second-pass pairing links, we use a standard potential-based argument~\cite{Tarjan85}.
 We assign to each state of the data structure a real-valued \emph{potential}.
 We define the \emph{amortized cost} of an operation to be its actual cost plus the net increase in potential caused by the effect of the operation on the state of the data structure.
 Given a sequence of operations, the sum of their amortized costs equals the sum of their actual costs plus the final potential minus the initial potential, since the net increases in potential form a telescoping sum.
 In our application the initial and final potentials are zero, so the sum of the amortized costs equals the sum of the actual costs.

 We define the actual cost of an insertion to be zero, and the actual cost of a delete-min to be the number of real second-pass pairing links it does.
 We define the potential in a way similar to that used by \citet{iacono-pairing-heaps} to prove that pairing heaps have the intermediate working-set bound if they end up empty, which is in turn based on the potential used to prove that splay trees have a (differently defined) working-set bound~\cite{splay-trees}.
 Recall from~\cref{S:heaps-working-set} that the \emph{strict working set} of a temporary node $x$ is the set of temporary nodes in the heap that were inserted at or after the time $x$ was inserted and before $x$ was deleted.
-(That is, the working set of $x$ includes $x$.)
-The \emph{strict working-set size} of $x$ is the size of its working set.
-The \emph{strict intermediate working-set size} $w(x)$ of $x$ is the maximum number of nodes in its working set that are in the heap at the same time, a time between the times $x$ is inserted and $x$ is deleted.
+(That is, the strict working set of $x$ includes $x$.)
+The \emph{strict working-set size} of $x$ is the size of its strict working set.
+The \emph{strict intermediate working-set size} $w(x)$ of $x$ is the maximum number of nodes in its strict working set that are in the heap at the same time, a time between the times just after $x$ is inserted and just before $x$ is deleted, inclusive.

 We define the \emph{weight} of a temporary node $x$ to be $1/w(x)^2$.
 Each permanent node has a weight of zero.
 We define the \emph{size} of a node $x$ to be the sum of the weights of all descendants of $x$, including $x$.
+It follows from this definition that the size of a node is the sum of its weight and the sizes of all its children.
 If $x$ is a child, we define the \emph{mass} $m(x)$ of $x$ to be the size of its parent just after $x$ lost its link with this parent.
 Equivalently, this is the weight of the parent plus the sum of the sizes of $x$ and of all its siblings after it on the list of its siblings.
 Roots have no mass except in the middle of a delete-min.
 If $x$ is a root in the middle of a delete-min, $m(x)$ is the weight of the just-removed root plus the sum of the sizes of $x$ and of all roots after $x$ on the root list.
 Finally, we define the \emph{potential} $\Phi(x)$ of a temporary node $x$ to be $(\log m(x))/2$, and the potential of a heap to be the sum of the potentials of its temporary nodes.

 Given an arbitrary sequence of heap operations on an initially empty heap, the initial and final potentials are zero, the latter because all temporary nodes have been deleted.
 Hence the sum of the amortized costs of the operations equals the total number of real second-pass pairing links.